PauseAI/pauseai-website/src/posts/feasibility.md

 ### Similar historical cases

 For empiric evidence of why a treaty like this is possible, we should look at past global agreements.
-Whether informal or formal, they have been quite common through out history, mainly to resolve disputes and progress human rights.
+Whether informal or formal, they have been quite common throughout history, mainly to resolve disputes and progress human rights.
 A lot of them, whether informal or formal, had against them strong short-term economic incentives such as those provided by AI.
 Including the abolition of slavery, which was argued to be impossible due to short-term economic interests.

 But, what about more modern examples of global agreements against new technologies?
 Some of the most important ones are:
-- The Montreal Protocol, which banned CFCs production in all 197 countries and as a result caused global emissions of ozone-depleting substances decline by more than 99% since 1986.
+- The Montreal Protocol, which banned CFCs production in all 197 countries and as a result caused global emissions of ozone-depleting substances to decline by more than 99% since 1986.
 This agreement is the reason why the ozone layer hole is healing now, and we don't hear about it anymore.
 - The Biological Weapons Convention, which bans biological and toxin weapons and was signed by 185 states.
 - The Chemical Weapons Convention, which bans chemical weapons and was signed by 193 states.
 - The Environmental Modification Convention, which bans weather warfare and was signed by 78 states.
 - The Outer Space Treaty, which bans the stationing of weapons of mass destruction in outer space, prohibits military activities on celestial bodies, details legally binding rules governing the peaceful exploration and use of space, and was signed by 114 countries.
-- Nuclear warfare, although previously expected to proliferate uncontrollably, have not been developed my many countries.
-Some international agreements, such as the Non-Proliferation Treaty, have been key preventing the spread of nuclear weapons and furthering the goal of achieving nuclear disarmament.
+- Nuclear warfare, although previously expected to proliferate uncontrollably, has not been developed by many countries.
+Some international agreements, such as the Non-Proliferation Treaty, have been key in preventing the spread of nuclear weapons and furthering the goal of achieving nuclear disarmament.
 It is a meaningful achievement to have dissuaded many countries from pursuing nuclear weapons programs, reduced the amount of nuclear arsenals since the 90s, and avoided nuclear war for many decades now.
 - The International Atomic Energy Agency (IAEA) is an intergovernmental organization that seeks to promote the peaceful use of nuclear energy and to inhibit its use for any military purpose, including nuclear weapons.
-It implements nuclear safety standards and is composed by 178 member states.
-Independently of whether you think nuclear power is overregulated or not, it is thought as a good example of what we could have to evaluate the safety of big AI models.
+It implements nuclear safety standards and is composed of 178 member states.
+Regardless of whether you think nuclear power is overregulated or not, it is thought as a good example of what we could have to evaluate the safety of big AI models.
-- Although preferable, a _formal agreement_ may not be neccessary.
+- Although preferable, a _formal agreement_ may not be necessary.
 In 2005, the United Nations called on member states to ban Human Cloning, which more than 60 countries did either fully or partially.
 Those multiple unilateral regulations have been enough to not have a single (verified) case of a human being cloned almost 20 years later.
 <!-- Geneva Conventions?
 They're not really about tech-->

 If you think AI is actually similar to other cases in which we failed to make any good treaties internationally: everything that ever happened had a first time ;').